dogweather/phoenix-docker-compose/README.md

 ## Instructions

 1. Copy the three config files to an existing Phoenix project which you want to Dockerize.
-2. Edit your development database settings to connect to Postgres at host `db`, username `postgres`, password blank.
+2. Edit your development database settings to connect to Postgres at host `db`, username `postgres`, password empty string.
 3. Spin it up with `docker-compose up`.

 Tests can be run in the container like so: